nanocosmos/docs/docs/cloud/live_encoding.md

 - http://vimeo.com/help/compression
 - http://www.adobe.com/devnet/adobe-media-server/articles/dynstream_live/popup.html

+## Stream Configuration

+The default stream format for sending a live stream to nanoStream Cloud is the RTMP Format.
+Most Live Encoders support RTMP.
+With nanoStream Cloud, you get a rtmp ingest URL from the bintu dashboard or API.
+This ingest URL needs to be put to the Live Encoder.

 ## Data Traffic

 Data traffic usage is dependent on the overall bitrate sent from the encoder, plus the bitrate received for every viewer.